munshkr/gede/no-oscillators/no-osc-tutorial.md

 # No oscillators (bytebeat inspired) quick guide

 Do you know *bytebeat?* If not, you should.
 It's a very cheap and minimalistic way of coding music in a simple way, working only with a function of time.
-The results of the formula go directly to the analog conversor, ussualy is writen in 8-bit, reading each ascii character (0-255) as a sample, an speaker possition.
+The results of the formula go directly to the analog conversor, ussualy is writen in 8-bit, reading each ascii character (0-255) as a sample, a speaker possition.
 Check it out, there are many documentations and software (you can do it even from the console with python commands).

 Well, since I do livecoding and I like to mess with synthesis, much general aspects of this technique are very helpfull and I did an example video with *Pure Data*, check https://youtu.be/eVdi0i-4WLk.
 Here I'll explain the basics more or less in the same order of appearence than in the vid.

+###### The very basic concept is dividing the counting in small values so the cycle is audible as a pitch or dividing it in big values to get rythms (amplitude envelopes, modulations, ...).
+So MODULUS (%) is your best friend.

 ## Time ramp

 First you should make the time ramp (the only input that is required).
 I do it with *phasor~*.
 In the vid I count to 64000 in 0.125 Hz.
 These values give you the speed and pitch of the loop.
 Although it is easier to work with small numbers, you should keep in mind that the greater the number is, the higher is the quality and pitches you can generate.

+###### In this specific ramp setup (64000 at 0.125Hz) you'll have *audible pitches from about %250, anything higher sounds more rythmic: %1000 seems an acceptable quaver/semiquaver unit*.

 ## Boolean pop